Grigori Fursin

 • author of the Artifact Evaluation and Reproducibility checklist for ACM conferences;

-• recipient of the European technology transfer award, ACM CGO test of time award and INRIA award of scientific excellence for my original research to use AI to automate development of efficient AI systems, and for the development of a self-optimizing ML-based compiler considered to be the 1st in the world.
+• recipient of the European technology transfer award, ACM CGO test of time award and INRIA award of scientific excellence for my original research to use AI, ML, federated learning and collective tuning (cTuning) to automate development of high-performance and cost-effective computer systems and reduce R&D costs and time to market by an order of magnitude.

 My brief biography:

-I am a computer scientist, software engineer, business executive, angel investor, educator, lifelong learner, and adventurer with more than 15 years of professional experience leading innovative projects to make AI fast, efficient and accessible to everyone in collaboration with MLCommons, IBM, Intel, General Motors, Arm, Amazon, Google, HiPEAC, ACM, IEEE, and other organizations.
+I am a British computer scientist, software engineer, business executive, angel investor, educator, lifelong learner, and adventurer with 15+ years of professional experience.

-I continue leading these community projects to solve the growing complexity of software projects and AI systems; make it easier to prototype, validate and reproduce research ideas across rapidly evolving models, data, software, and hardware; automate the development of fast and efficient computer systems using AI; accelerate innovation and technology transfer; and make AI accessible to everyone in an open and fair way.
+I continue leading educational initiative and open-source projects to solve the growing complexity of software projects and AI systems; make it easier to prototype, validate and reproduce research ideas across rapidly evolving models, data, software, and hardware; automate the development of fast and efficient computer systems using AI; accelerate innovation and technology transfer; and make AI more ecological accessible to everyone.

 At this moment, I focus on the development of the open-source Collective Mind workflow automation language and Collective Knowledge Playground with the community and MLCommons (125+ AI organizations) to bridge the growing gap between AI research and production, facilitate reproducible research, and accelerate AI innovation.
-Our goal is to help everyone benchmark and optimize numerous AI/ML models across continuously changing data, software and hardware, and validate them in the real world across diverse and rapidly evolving AI/ML models, data, software and hardware from the cloud to the edge.
+Our goal is to help everyone benchmark and optimize numerous AI systems, and validate them in the real world across diverse and rapidly evolving AI/ML models, data, software and hardware from the cloud to the edge.

-In my spare time, I continue helping ML and Systems conferences organize and automate reproducibility initiatives.
-I also use my experience to help investors and startups avoid numerous pitfalls and reduce risks and costs when bringing complex ML/AI systems to production via my cKnowledge Ltd. Finally, I have a few stealth projects that should go live around mid 2024.
+In my spare time, I continue helping ML and Systems conferences organize and automate artifact evaluation and reproducibility initiatives at AI, ML and systems conferences.
+I also use my experience to help investors and startups avoid numerous pitfalls and reduce risks and costs when bringing complex ML/AI systems to production via my cKnowledge Ltd. Finally, I invest into a few stealth startups that should go live at some point in 2024.

-When I have time and resources, I am glad to give invited talks and lectures, and help new projects and initiatives related to automating and simplifying development and deployment of efficient AI systems, supporting reproducible research, enabling open-science, and making AI fast, efficient and accessible to everyone - you can reach me via Discord server or email!
+When I have time and resources, I am glad to give invited talks and lectures, and help new projects and initiatives related to automating and simplifying development and deployment of efficient AI systems, supporting reproducible research, enabling open-science, and making AI more ecological and accessible to everyone - you can reach me via Discord server or email!

-I am very grateful to my fantastic colleagues and collaborators who helped develop Collective Knowledge framework (2014-2022) and Collective Mind technology (2022-cur.)!
+I am very grateful to my fantastic colleagues and collaborators who helped me to develop Collective Knowledge framework (2014-2022) and Collective Mind technology (2022-cur.) to benefit everyone!

 You can find more details about my R&D timeline, professional career and projects in the extended version of this page.